On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: The extension of the monodromy representation

-\end{lemma} The proof is trivial, especially in light of the \begin{prop} where $<\rho, \sigma> = F_2,$ the free group on two generators. \end{prop} \begin{proof} Using the {\sc Bruhat} decomposition, one can write down generators and relations for $SL(2,\lvR).$ See \cite{LangSL}, for example.
-In $PSL(2, \lvZ)$ (regarded as the group of linear fractional transformations of $\sH$), these amount to generators
+where $<\rho, \sigma> = F_2,$ the free group on two generators.
+(For example, consult \cite{LangSL}, in which the {\sc Bruhat} decomposition is given, by means of which one can write down generators and relations for $SL(2,\lvR).$) Viewing $PSL(2, \lvZ)$ as a group of linear fractional transformations of $H$, generators may be given by

 and